MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 Asymmetric Manifest-Based Integrity (AMBI) defines a method for receivers or middle boxes to cryptographically authenticate and verify the integrity of a stream of packets by comparing the data packets to a stream of packet "manifests" (described in {{ref-manifest}}) received via an out-of-band communication channel that provides authentication and verifiable integrity.

-Each manifest contains a message digest (described in {{ref-digests}}) for each packet in a sequence of packets from the data stream, hereafter called a "packet digest".
+Each manifest contains a hash value for each packet in a sequence of packets from the data stream, hereafter called a "packet digest".
-The packet digest incorporates a cryptographic hash of the packet contents and some identifying data from the packet, according to a defined digest profile for the data stream.
+The packet digest incorporates a cryptographic hash of the packet contents, computed according to a defined digest profile (described in {{ref-profile}}) for the data stream .

 Upon receipt of a packet digest inside a manifest conveyed in a secure channel and verification that the packet digest of a received data packet matches, the receiver has proof of the integrity of the contents of the data packet corresponding to that digest.